gjc/gjc.github.io/Info.md

 The venue is Bellfield which is the Old Portobello Old Parish Church, now bought by the community group Action Porty.
 As such, there is no parking at the venue itself.

-There is on-street parking in Portobello itself, however, you may wish to consider taking public transport or a taxi to the venue.
+There is on-street parking in Portobello itself, however, you may wish to consider taking public transport or a taxi to the venue instead.

 There are excellent public transport links to Edinburgh and surrounding area.